1031-Systems/1031_Delivery/Pololu/README.md

 boards will be utilized for what purposes.
 Then setting up the system will be relatively straightforward.

+### Pololu Drivers on Windows 11

+Note that Maestros have been tested under Windows both with and without drivers from Pololu.
+Our software is able to find the Command Port on the Maestro USB interface using Pololu drivers or generic Microsoft drivers.
+Thus, if you are able to configure the Maestros on another system, it is not necessary to install any drivers on the animation system.

 ## Using tabledefs

 The tabledefs file is used to map logical port numbers used in Hauntimator to